kielabokkie/blueman/README.md

 ## Install using Composer

-Blueman can also be installed using Composer for you prefer that:
+Blueman can also be installed using Composer if you prefer that:

 ```sh
 $ composer create-project pixelfusion/blueman your-project-name